TTK-qmmp/qmmp-xmdx/README.md

 This is a plugin for Qmmp (1.4.0 or greater) which supports MDX file.
-(MDXMINI and PMDMINI and MUCOM88 Audio File)
+(MDXMINI and PMDMINI and PDXMINI and VGS and MUCOM88 Audio File)

 The following packages are required, including development headers, which some vendors split into separate packages: